sanitysign/glightbox/README.md

 # GLightbox

+This is a fork of [glightbox](https://www.npmjs.com/package/glightbox) library.
+All credits to its authors.

+Added support for `parent` option, which allows to specify custom HTMLElement instead of `document` where `selector` will be searched.

 GLightbox is a pure javascript lightbox.
 It can display images, iframes, inline content and videos with optional autoplay for YouTube, Vimeo and even self hosted videos.

 ## Features